 While the economics didn't necessarily make sense because there was no nationwide recycling system at the time, Coors spent nearly $10 million to develop recyclable cans and another $100,000 a month to produce them.
 Coors then actively encouraged other beverage companies to embrace the recyclable can.

 In the early ’70s, Coors introduced the first nationwide recycling program, Cash for Cans, which kicked off aluminum recycling in America.

 In 1990, the company became the first brewer to recycle more cans than it produced, when its recycling rate hit 107%.

-In 2009, our breweries committed to recycling all our waste, turning spent barley into cattle feed and yeast into pet food.
-Now all our major Coors Light breweries are zero waste-to-landfill, meaning that no matter how much beer we produce, 99.99% of waste is reused or recycled at Coors Light breweries.
+Since 2009, our breweries have been committed to achieving zero waste to landfill, recycling wastes by turning spent barley into cattle feed and yeast into pet food.
+Now all our major Coors Light breweries are zero waste to landfill, meaning that no matter how much beer we produce, more than 99.5% of waste gets reused, recycled or turned into energy.

-Since 2016, we’ve reduced our carbon footprint in the US by nearly 24%, saving over 1.2 million metric tons of CO2.
-We’ve also reduced the amount of water used in our process, saving 1.1 billions of gallons of water—the equivalent of roughly 1,700 Olympic-sized swimming pools.
+Since 2016, we’ve reduced our carbon footprint in the US by nearly 30%, saving more than 1.6 million metric tons of CO2e.

 Bill Coors pioneered the recyclable can in the 1950s.